 Is the snorkeling equipment also in child sizes?

-We have snorkelling equipment in both adult and child sizes.
+We have snorkeling equipment in both adult and child sizes.
 Fins range from children’s size 1-3 to Adults 11-13 and masks are in adult and child fittings.
-Wet suits and lycra suits are also available in sizes ranging from XS to XXL.
-Swim vests are also available in most sizes for those wanting some extra flotation while snorkelling.
+Wet suits and Lycra suits are also available in sizes ranging from XS to XXL.
+Swim vests are also available in most sizes for those wanting some extra flotation while snorkeling.

 Do you have baby-sitting or child minding facilities?

 No, parents are responsible for supervising their children at all times.
 Our friendly crew can help organise the timing of your activities so that one parent is always free to attend to the children.

 Lockers are available on board Reef Magic III for just $2 per use & are suitable for small personal items such as phones, jewelry or wallets.
 While theft is very rare on board we suggest valuables are better off left in your hotel room or with the concierge rather than brought to the reef.

 There is ramp access from the wharf to the vessel and vessel to the Marine World platform.
 However, passengers are required to negotiate at least one set of stairs on the vessel depending on tides and loading position so the assistance of a carer is highly recommended.

 The Reef Magic II catamaran has wide isles and a wheel chair accessible toilet & shower.
 Access to the water, coral viewing vessels, underwater observatory and sundeck all require stairs to be negotiated and would require a carer to be present if the customer can not walk unassisted.